e3-/resolve/docs/source/getting_started.md

 - To activate the environment, set it as the project default in your IDE or use the following command:
     ```
-    conda activate kit  # or whatever custom name you gave your environment
+    conda activate new-modeling-toolkit  # or whatever custom name you gave your environment
     ```

 - If updates are made to the codebase that add new Python package dependencies to the model or change the required